aabluedragon/static-denser/README.md

 # static-denser

-An express middleware for serving pixel density named files, meant to work with the express static middleware.
+A [Node](https://nodejs.org) Express middleware for serving pixel density named files, meant to work with the express static middleware.

 `npm install static-denser`